What’s on in Malaga in November

 What’s on in Malaga in November – Christmas lights

-A date for your Christmas in Malaga diary – the Christmas lights will be turned on Friday 24 November.
-The giant structure for the lights has been up in Calle Larios for several weeks now, but there’s no sign of what the design will be yet.
-We’ll keep you posted!
+A date for your Christmas in Malaga diary – the Christmas lights will be turned on Friday 30 November.
+The giant structure for the lights has been up in Calle Larios for several weeks now and it’s looking very like last year’s Malaga Cathedral design.
+No details on the sound and music show yet, but we’ll keep you posted!

 What’s on in Malaga in November – music and dance